Last Updated on

 This drone technology has only been in action since 2017.
 Whenever the science was first being tested, it was tested out in Europe and Finland.
-Since then, the technology has even been used to actively create rain in Dubai in 2021.
+Since then, the technology has even been used to actively create rain in Dubai for this year.

 How the drones work ultimately relies on its unique additions.
 Obviously, this drone has a base drone design, but it is incredibly heavy duty and fixed up with more enhanced features.
 The models used include a full autopilot system and can fly for 40 minutes.

 To ensure that the drone gets the job done, it is catapulted into the sky and includes unique additions that you won’t find on most drones.
 For example, it has sensors that measure the charge, temperature, humidity, and charge of the emitters.
 This technology was developed by the UK University of Bath.

 The technology is funded and overseen by the UAE Research Program for Rain Enhancement Science, which is an initiative of the National Center of Meteorology.
 Even though these zapper drones look promising, they are still in their infancy, which means these drones may change a bit over the years.